Wolf Creek Narrows Natural Area

 Plan Your Visit

 Hiking the trail requires negotiating steps, a narrow plank crossing and steep slopes.
 Wear sturdy boots or shoes, and bring water.
-Be prepared for your visit with the following resources.
-We recommend downloading these files to your device prior to visiting.
+Be prepared for your visit by watching this short video about this natural area and reviewing the downloadable maps and materials below.
+We recommend downloading these files to your mobile device prior to visiting.